Foundations

 When can I move to a rewards card?

 Once your score and history are solid.
-I'll help you know when you're ready — and which rewards card to aim for first.
+We'll help you know when you're ready — and which rewards card to aim for first.

 Just starting out?

-Tell me where you're at and I'll suggest a first card with strong approval odds — and a simple plan to grow from there.
+Tell us where you're at and we'll suggest a first card with strong approval odds — and a simple plan to grow from there.